spotify/java-locales/README.md

 end-user experience, by leveraging Unicode locale data and standardized internationalization algorithms, across software components in a microservices architecture.

-Its main purpose is to make sure that the code will leverage the best matching localized end-user experience using the right [locales available in CLDR](https://cldr.unicode.org/), meaning:
+Its main purpose is to make sure that the code will seamlessly leverage the best matching localized end-user experience using the right [locales available in CLDR](https://cldr.unicode.org/), meaning:

 - the best matching supported locale for translations
 - the possible supported fallback locales for translations, compatible for combined usage with the